Veroniquebvs/prim_o/documentation/stage3.md

 ---

-### 5.3 CI/CD Pipeline — Planned with GitHub Actions
+### 5.3 CI/CD(Continuous Integration / Continuous Deployment) Pipeline — Planned with GitHub Actions

 The pipeline triggers on every push to a `feature/*` branch and on every pull request targeting `main`.